I’m a knitter and crafter, living just outside Oslo, Norway.

 2: Can you help me choose a yarn / decide which increase to use / otherwise help me understand your pattern?

 I do not offer pattern support on my free patterns.
-I have very little time to spend on Ravelry activities at this point.
-I hope you understand.

 Before starting a project, read through the entire pattern text.
 If there is something you do not understand, that pattern may not be for you.